Make no mistake. Customer Service Experiences operations are going through a major paradigm shift that threatens the survival of many companies.

 - Modernize legacy applications

 Modernizing legacy applications is critical to closing the gap between customer service operations and customer expectation fulfillment.
 The goal is to create a complete customer-centric view of operations.
-With it, you can improve customer service activities and operate more efficiently.
+With it, you can improve Customer Service Experiences activities and operate more efficiently.

 - Integrate multimedia capabilities